brammitch/monorepo/README.md

 `yarn start:one` or `yarn start:two`

-This will ensure that @namespace/core is compiled prior to being used by either of the apps.
+This will ensure that @namespace/core is compiled in watch mode, so any changes to @namespace/core or the app will trigger recompile/reload.

 ### References